 Animal Theme Naming: Each of them is code-named for a breed of cat: Abyssinian, Bombay, Balinese, and Siberian.
 Gluhen adds "Havana [Brown]" and "LaPerm," although unlike the original four these codenames are never used aloud in the anime (they belong to Kyou and Sena respectively)

-Cartwright Curse - As a side effect of being Doom Magnets par excellance, nobody in Weiss has much luck keeping girlfriends alive.
+Cartwright Curse: As a side effect of being Doom Magnets par excellence, nobody in Weiss has much luck keeping girlfriends alive.
 Yoji has it the worst, but everyone on the team except for Kyou has at least one instance.

 Flower Motifs: Each of the boys is associated with a particular flower: Aya is red roses, Omi is freesias, Youji is cattleya (a specific type of orchid), Ken is gentians, Sena is pansies, and Kyou is yellow roses.

 Four Is Death: Aside from initially having four members, look at the fates of the Fourth Weiss team: two dead, one amnesiac, one in prison, one stabbed to not-quite-death on a street corner, and their boss giving up everything that makes him a nice person.

 It's Personal: The Third Weiss team (Aya, Omi, Ken and Youji) all have a fairly plausible reason to want Reiji Takatori dead.
 Fourth Weiss' new recruits, Kyou and Sena, both have a deeply personal reason to find out what the deal is with Koua Academy.
 Persia II all but admits he did this on purpose; Persia IV tells Rex outright that he did.

 True Companions: Played with.
 It's plain to the audience that the core four care about each other, but they're all so damaged and wrapped up in their own issues that, by the time they realize it, it's too late.

 Neither the devil nor death, I am just a murderer.